The New Zapp IV U

-The New Zapp IV U is the fourth studio album by the American funk band Zapp, released on October 25, 1985 by Warner Bros.
+The New Zapp IV U is the fourth studio album by the American funk band Zapp, released on October 25, 1985, by Warner Bros.
 Records.
-The album contained the song "Computer Love", which reached #8 on the US Billboard R&B chart.
-The album became the last release before frontman Roger Troutman would focus his efforts on his solo career; their next album, titled Zapp Vibe would be released later in 1989.
+The album contained the song "Computer Love", which reached No. 8 on the US Billboard R&B chart.
+The album became the last release before frontman Roger Troutman would focus his efforts on his solo career; their next album, titled Zapp Vibe, would be released in 1989.

+Critical reception

+Jason Birchmeier of AllMusic gave the album a positive review: "The previous three Zapp albums were all stellar, and it would have been a shame for him to abandon a winning formula.
+In the end, the new approach to songwriting here proves just enough change to make this a fresh-sounding album".

 In popular culture

 The song "Radio People" was featured in the movie Ferris Bueller's Day Off.
-As well the cover for "I Only Have Eyes For You" was used as a sample in Vektroid's Floral Shoppe, "It Doesn't Really Matter" was Sampled in Phippsy's "You'll Find Love Close to the Music".
-The album's most popular single, "Computer Love", was also featured in the 1993 cult classic film Menace II Society.
+The album's most popular single, "Computer Love", was also featured in the 1993 movie Menace II Society.